 Photo by Jason Mallery

-Mica McDonald (they/he) is an herbalist, ecologist, and writer living in Wabanakik (so-called Vermont).
-Mica received their B.Sc. in environmental policy from the University of Vermont and their clinical certification in Traditional Western Herbalism from the Vermont Center for Integrative Herbalism.
+Mica (they/he) is an herbalist, ecologist, and writer living in Wabanakik (so-called Vermont).
+Mica has a degree in environmental policy and a clinical certification in Traditional Western Herbalism from the Vermont Center for Integrative Herbalism.
 Mica is co-founder of Railyard Apothecary where they served as herbal dispensary manager and chief medicine-maker.
 They have been active in numerous social justice and environmental movements over the last 20 years at the local, state, and federal levels, including work for Senator Bernie Sanders, 350 Vermont, the Vermont Natural Resources Council, Vermont Workers Center, and the Vermont Legislature.
 As a gender outlaw and enchantivist thriving with chronic disease, Mica's perspective is informed by their transformative experiences of both wounding and wellness.
-They are the author of two novels: Miach & Airmid, a vision for a just and sustainable future of Vermont, and Poet, Prophet, Fox, a queer mytho-history of ancient Ireland.
+They are the author of the novel Poet, Prophet, Fox, a queer mytho-history of ancient Ireland.

 “Reclaiming means recovering what we have been separated from, but not in the sense that we would just get it back.
 It means recovering, or recuperating, from the very separation, regenerating what it has poisoned.” -- Isabelle Stengers, Reclaiming Animism